DevExpress/XPO/Tutorials/Xamarin.Forms/README.md

 * [Persisting Objects](https://docs.devexpress.com/XPO/2025/feature-center/data-exchange-and-manipulation/persisting-objects)

-## Step 4: Implement Methods for CRUD Operations and Connect App to SQLite
+## Step 4: Implement CRUD Operations and Connect App to SQLite

 1. In the **Solution Explorer**, select the **Services** folder and add the *XpoDataStore.cs* code file.
-Replace its content with the code copied from the [corresponding file](https://github.com/DevExpress/XPO/tree/master/Tutorials/Xamarin.Forms/XamarinFormsDemo/Services/XpoDataStore.cs).
+Replace the code with the code from the [corresponding file](https://github.com/DevExpress/XPO/tree/master/Tutorials/Xamarin.Forms/XamarinFormsDemo/Services/XpoDataStore.cs).

     The `XpoDataStore` class implements the `IDataStore` interface declared in the *IDataStore.cs* file.